Dynamic-Capital/Dynamic-Capital/docs/podman-github-integration-checklist.md

 - [ ] Record completion notes in the project wiki or onboarding doc.
 - [ ] Open issues for remaining follow-ups highlighted in the audit summary table.
 - [ ] Share the checklist results with collaborators to confirm environment parity.

+## Troubleshooting cues

+- [ ] Connection fails with `permission denied`: reset pipe access with `podman machine stop`, `podman machine rm`, then recreate using `podman machine init --now`.
+- [ ] Bind mounts show as empty directories: confirm the path casing matches Windows conventions and rerun `podman machine ssh -- mount` to inspect the shared folder mapping.
+- [ ] Compose services cannot reach each other: compare `podman network ls` output against expected bridge names and recreate the network if drifted.